dotnet/docs-maui/docs/fundamentals/single-project.md

 ### Raw assets

 Raw asset files, such as HTML, JSON, and videos, can be added to your app project by dragging them into the _Resources_ folder of your project (or a sub-folder, such as _Resources\Assets_), and setting their build action to `MauiAsset` in the **Properties** window.
-This creates a corresponding entry per asset in the .csproj file for your project:
+This creates a corresponding entry per asset in your project file:

 ```xml
 <MauiAsset Include="Resources\Assets\index.html" />
 ```

-Raw asset can then be consumed by controls, as required:
+Raw assets can then be consumed by controls, as required:

 ```xaml
 <WebView Source="index.html" />